• Participant registration

 As part of a broader attractiveness strategy, the region is highlighting one of its most internationally recognized assets: its water.
 Renowned as among the purest in the world, Abitibi’s water speaks for itself.
 The territory is crossed by the six largest eskers in northwestern Quebec.
 These rare geological formations, remnants of glacial activity, cover more than 4% of the Abitibi RCM.
 For this reason, the region’s 17 municipalities have launched the Anisipi project, an interpretive route dedicated to the water cycle.
 Meaning “this pure water that we drink” in the Anicinape language, Anisipi is an initiative designed to attract responsible tourism.
 It also reflects a genuine and collective commitment to fostering closer relationships among the peoples who share this territory.

 During this workshop, you will learn how this initiative was conceived and how it has contributed to enhancing the value of the region’s water resources.
-Along the route, you will also be introduced to wildlife conservation efforts and to beekeeping.
-Several engaging business visits are planned.

 Bus departure from Hôtel Forestel: 9:15 a.m.